 The solution can also scale with increasing demand and include additional imaging services (beyond medical imaging departments) as technology changes.

-It provides a patient-centred approach to imaging storage and access.
+The RIS-PACS solution provides a patient-centred approach to imaging storage and access.
 Each patient is linked to a single secure statewide record, making it quick and easy to access their diagnostic reports and images.

 In addition to building the imaging database for new scans, more than one billion archived images were transferred into the system, providing greater access and better data storage, security and reliability.

 Standardised radiology practices were also created across NSW Health and health professionals are expecting to see further improvements to administrative processes and clinical workflows.